rankutah/blog/sites/rank-utah/content/pricing.md

 Yes.
 Plans can be changed at any time.
 The next invoice is adjusted accordingly and services continue without interruption.

 ### Do I own the site?
 Yes, you own your website from day one.
-If you ever need to cancel services I work with you to transfer your website and domain to a new developer.
+If services are canceled, help is provided to transfer the website and domain to a new developer.

 ### What happens if I cancel?
 No further charges after cancellation.
 The site stays online through the current billing period.
-I work with you to transfer your website and domain to a new developer.
+Help is provided to transfer the website and domain to a new developer.

 ### Do you charge setup fees?
 No. Setup is included in your monthly price.